People are struggling to get vaccine appointments. A 14-year-old stepped in to help.

 At 14, Benjamin could be filling his free time with sports and video games.
 But the high school freshman has recently been helping hundreds of people in the Chicago area get vaccinated as nationwide demand for the shots continues to far outstrip supply, leaving residents frustrated and desperate.

-The project, which launched last week, has been a colossal undertaking.
+The project, which launched last week and was first reported by CBS Chicago, has been a colossal undertaking.

 “I’m still a kid, right?
 I have to do my schoolwork,” Benjamin said.
 “And school’s obviously my number one priority, so it’s going to be a difficult balance to keep.”